 Nurturing Growth Through Understanding

 The love and support Amanda Guerra receives from her family is of the utmost importance to her.
-Its impact on her life fuels her desire to educate children on subjects that can be difficult for them to understand or talk about, like child abuse and neglect.
+Its impact on her life fuels her desire to educate children on difficult subjects, like child abuse and neglect.